isso-comments/isso/docs/docs/configuration/client.rst

 data-isso-avatar
 ----------------

 Enable or disable avatar generation.
+Ignored if gravatar is enabled on server side, since gravatars will take precedence and disable avatar generation.

 data-isso-avatar-bg
 -------------------